 “If you’re not an experienced developer, you’ll likely put plaster on the cracks but not fix the overarching structural problem.”Keir Bowden, CTO at BrightGen

 You need to keep in mind why your organisation bought into Salesforce in the first place.
 This blog from a Salesforce expert helps to bring the focus back up to the higher business value.
 She suggests asking, “Does Salesforce help my sales team close more deals?” or, “Does Salesforce allow my service team to close more cases?”
 If you can’t answer questions like these, you know you have a problem.
 The problem is likely that your people aren’t using Salesforce properly.

-Data is increasingly valuable because it leads to insight – but your insights will only be as good as the data you put in.
+Data is increasingly valuable because it leads to insight.
+Remember: your insights will only be as good as the data you put in.
 If your employees are not entering data into Salesforce, you’ll have gaps.
-The advantages to increasing your quality and quantity of data in Salesforce is even greater today than ever before, thanks to Einstein Analytics.
-If you gather enough, accurate data, you’ll be able to utilise machine learning – one of the most modern technologies around.
+The advantages to increasing your quality and quantity of data in Salesforce is even greater today than ever before.
+Thanks to Einstein Analytics, if you gather enough, accurate data, you’ll be able to utilise machine learning to generate insights.
 You’ll be able to make accurate forecasts and understand your customers to new depths using the power of artificial intelligence.

 Where to start

 BrightGen has a proven methodology to ensure that customers get the most value out of their investments with Salesforce.
-Especially at a time like now, when companies have to make difficult decisions around business growth, continuity or decline, the flexibility of this model is crucial.
-For this post, we documented the work of two companies who, with BrightGen, were able to increase their company’s adoption of Salesforce and achieve significant returns.
+Especially as companies make difficult decisions around business growth, continuity or decline, our flexibility is crucial.
+We documented the work of two companies who, with BrightGen, were able to increase their company’s adoption of Salesforce.
+This led to significant results.

 Large real estate company: from start to finish